openshift/hypershift/docs/content/how-to/powervs/create-infra-powervs-separately.md

 ## Creating the PowerVS infra

-Please see [prerequisites](./prerequisites-and-env-guide.md/#prerequisites) before setting up the infra
+Please see [prerequisites](../prerequisites-and-env-guide.md/#prerequisites) before setting up the infra

 Use the `hypershift create infra powervs` command:

+    CLUSTER_NAME=example
+    INFRA_ID=example-infra
+    REGION=tok
+    ZONE=tok04
+    VPC_REGION=jp-tok
+    BASEDOMAIN=hypershift-on-power.com
+    RESOURCE_GROUP=ibm-hypershift-dev
+    OUTPUT_INFRA_FILE=infra.json

-    ./bin/hypershift create infra powervs --base-domain BASEDOMAIN
+    ./bin/hypershift create infra powervs \
-        --resource-group RESOURCE_GROUP \
+        --name $CLUSTER_NAME \
-        --infra-id INFRA_ID \
+        --infra-id $INFRA_ID \
-        --powervs-region POWERVS_REGION \
+        --region $REGION \
-        --powervs-zone POWERVS_ZONE \
+        --zone $ZONE \
-        --vpc-region VPC_REGION \
+        --region $VPC_REGION \
-        --output-file OUTPUT_INFRA_FILE

-E.g.:

-      ./bin/hypershift create infra powervs --base-domain scnl-ibm.com \
+        --base-domain $BASEDOMAIN \
-      --resource-group hypershift-resource-group \
+        --resource-group $RESOURCE_GROUP \
-      --infra-id example \
-      --powervs-region tok \
-      --powervs-zone tok04 \
-      --vpc-region jp-tok \
-      --output-file infra.json
+        --output-file $OUTPUT_INFRA_FILE

 where
+* CLUSTER_NAME is a name for the cluster.
+* INFRA_ID is a unique name that will be used to name the infrastructure resources.
+* REGION is the region where you want to create the powervs resources.
+* ZONE is the zone under POWERVS_REGION where you want to create the powervs resources.
+* VPC_REGION is the region where you want to create the vpc resources.
 * BASEDOMAIN is the CIS base domain that will be used for your hosted cluster's ingress.
 It should be an existing CIS domain name.
 * RESOURCE_GROUP is the resource group in IBMCloud where your infrastructure resources will be created.
-* INFRA_ID is a unique name that will be used to name the infrastructure resources.
-* POWERVS_REGION is the region where you want to create the powervs resources.
-* POWERVS_ZONE is the zone under POWERVS_REGION where you want to create the powervs resources.
-* VPC_REGION is the region where you want to create the vpc resources.
 * OUTPUT_INFRA_FILE is the file where IDs of the infrastructure that has been created will be stored in JSON format.
   This file can then be used as input to the `hypershift create cluster powervs` command to populate the appropriate fields in the HostedCluster and NodePool resources.